WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_Mission2.md

 2. On the right top click on **Edit**.
 Then from the available Utilities on the left side find the **SMS** and drag and drop the block to the flow.
 Connect **HTTP Request** node to the **SMS** node.
    ![Profiles](../graphics/Lab1_AI_Agent/2.68.gif)

-3. Double clikc on the SMS block and configure the following:
+3. Double click on the SMS block and configure the following:

      > Destination: ***$(n2.aiAgent.phoneNumber)***<span class="copy-static" title="Click to copy!" data-copy-text="$(n2.aiAgent.phoneNumber)"><span class="copy"></span></span><br>
      > From Number: ***12066478712***<span class="copy-static" title="Click to copy!" data-copy-text="12066478712"><span class="copy"></span></span><br>